Google Admin Console Settings: Best Practices for Education

 Geolocation

-This sets whether websites are allowed to track a student’s physical location.
-We recommend that you deny geolocation so a student’s whereabouts are never shared or tracked.
+This setting decides whether websites can track a student’s physical location.
+We recommend denying geolocation so a student’s location is never shared or tracked.

 Geolocation setting in the Google Admin Console